Skip to main content

 Actors

-Common actors
+Common Actors

-These will apply to every actor, I'll then go in more details with each type of actor.
 The first thing to know is where to even create the actors.
-As said earlier several times, these are done in the ".jsonc" file of your level.
+As mentioned earlier, this is done in the .jsonc file for your level.

-If you've copied the ".jsonc" from "test-zone", you'll already have some actors present in the file:
+If you've copied the .jsonc from test-zone, you'll already have some actors present in the file:

 Let's look at all of these individually in detail.